-You are a father formed through the miracle of adoption.
-I’m writing this because I’m all sentimental and stuff about my own husband, and also because I want to encourage you in your walk through the terrain of adoption.
+Hey, you…father to children because of the miracle of adoption.
+I’m writing this letter to adoptive fathers because I’m all sentimental and stuff about my own husband, and also because I want to encourage you in your walk through the terrain of adoption.

 You have probably heard people say, “I just don’t think I could love a child who was not born to me as much as I could one who was.”
 Yeah.
 I know.
 We’ve heard it, too.
 You sit back, absorb their words, and think, “How could you not?”
 After all, you HAVE experienced the incredible feelings of wholeheartedly loving a child who was not born from your biology.